ShaheemHalaldeen37/MNIST-data-Generation-using-GAN/README.md

 # MNIST data generation using GAN

 This is a brief tutorial on a GAN model trained on MNIST dataset.
 The generated MNIST dataset is then evaluated on a classifier with the real MNIST dataset.
+The generated digits for each number are saved with its respective noise vector on a .txt file.

 ## Tech Stack